 The monocentric city model predicts that transport infrastructure decentralizes economic activity within subnational regions, at least to the extent that such regions primarily consist of urban areas and their surroundings.
-The theory has previously been tested for single countries only, relying on identification strategies that make use of historical transport networks or other country-specific circumstances.
-Whether this process occurs in developing countries more broadly has not been tested.
+The theory has previously been tested for single countries and by relying on identification strategies that make use of historical transport networks or other country-specific circumstances.
+Whether this process occurs generally across developing countries, many of which face severe infrastructure gaps, has not been tested.

-We overcome the challenge of missing data on comparable infrastructure projects across countries and how to estimate their causal effect by focusing on infrastructure projects financed by China-a single but increasingly important source of infrastructure financing across the developing world since 2000.
+We overcome the challenge of missing data on comparable infrastructure projects across countries and how to estimate their causal effect by focusing on infrastructure projects financed by China-a single but massive source of infrastructure financing across the developing world since 2000.
 While many scholars and policymakers are skeptical about the quality and effects of China's development projects, its commitment to financing infrastructure is unambiguous.
-Connectivity has been a central focus of China's Belt and Road Initiative (BRI) from its announcement in 2013 and projects financed prior to BRI similarly focus on connective infrastructure.
+Connectivity has been a central focus of China's Belt and Road Initiative (BRI) from its announcement in 2013, and projects financed prior to BRI similarly focus on connective infrastructure.
+Transport projects such as roads, highways, railways, harbors, and airports are at the heart of this approach.
+China's government has financed hundreds of big-ticket transport and other infrastructure projects in developing countries in recent years (Dreher et al. 2022).

 One of our key contributions is to provide a new geocoded dataset of China's emerging footprint around the world, much of which comes in the form of large scale infrastructure investments but extends across a variety of sectors.
 While our data cover the period from 2000 to 2014, and thus mostly precede the BRI, the projects we focus on share many of the characteristics of the more recent initiative.
 Using these data, we test whether infrastructure projects influence the spatial concentration of economic activity within and between recipient regions.
 Our identification strategy relies on commodity inputs produced in China that affect the availability of projects over time in tandem with a variable that measures the likelihood that countries receive a smaller or larger share of China's projects.

 Our results show that Chinese government-financed transportation projects reduce the concentration of economic activity within regions in developing countries.
 More specifically, our results imply that the Gini coefficient measuring the spatial concentration of economic activity is reduced by 2.2 percentage points within first-order regions.
 These results are robust in a large number of different specifications, to the choice of control variables, and variations of the instrumental variable.
 The effect increases for completed projects, holds for projects financing economic infrastructure more broadly, and is largest in poor regions and African countries, who are most in need of infrastructure financing.
-In line with urban land use theory, we find that our results are driven by urban areas.
+In line with urban land use theory, we find that our results are driven by changes in economic activity in and around urban areas.